namtx/obsidian/content/notes/Events.md

 }
 ```

-Entity ID must be present in the key of the [[notes/Kafka]] record in addition to the payload (to allow partitioning, ordering, and compaction).
-The event metadata described below should be encoded as [[notes/Kafka]] record headers.
+Entity ID must be present in the key of the [[Kafka]] record in addition to the payload (to allow partitioning, ordering, and compaction).
+The event metadata described below should be encoded as [[Kafka]] record headers.
 Notes, that there is no `eventName` specified neither in the message payload, nor in the metadata.
 Parsing event payloads is make possible by using `oneOf` type definition.

 Because the event log is only guaranteed to have the latest Entity Changed Event and not the full history of events.
 Not all entity change events are guaranteed to be processed by all consumers.
 Hence, having both the previous and current state of the entity inside the entity change event can cause issues when reprocessing the messages from a compacted log or restarting a consumer after a long pause.
 When using Kafka, we must provide a way to automatically remove records that were deleted from the event log.
 For this, a tombstone message with null values is required.
 Hence, consumer should be prepared to handle those messages and should not rely on the `entity deleted` messages in the long run.